-Use the following template, either electronic or paper, to organize data for SLOs.
+Use the following template, either electronic or paper, to organize data for SLOs. (link to basic form)

 - 1. First, the teacher adds the name or identification number for each student into the worksheet.
 Additional rows may be added as needed. - 2.
 Then, the teacher enters each student's baseline score.
 This may be from a combination of data points and available information such as scores on the assessment administered at the beginning of the school year or from the previous year /class if available, or other measures that help to set the baseline of the student performance. - 3.
 Next, using their completed SLO template as a guide, the teacher enters each student's established growth target. - 4.
 The teacher enters the final performance data for each student. - 5.
 The teacher enters if each individual student exceeded/ met the growth target by answering yes or no. - 6.
 Once all the relevant information has been entered in the worksheet, attainment of the students' growth targets and overall teacher rating of student growth measures on this SLO will need to be computed.
+SLO submissions go to evaluator.

 Teacher Name: School:

 SLO Title: Assessment Name (if available):

-Student Name Student Number Baseline Score Baseline Score Growth Target Final Score Target?
+Student Name Student Number Baseline Score Growth Target Final Score Exceeds/ Me Target? (ye no)